-PSHE curriculum areas: Health and Wellbeing, Relationships and Living in the Wider World are delivered in Years R - 4 in six half-termly topics through the 'Jigsaw' scheme; 'Being Me In My World', 'Challenging Difference', 'Dreams and Goals', 'Healthy Me', 'Relationships' and 'Changing Me'.
+Early Years Foundation Stage curriculum areas (Personal, Social and Emotional Development and Physical Development) and Years 1 - 4 PSHE curriculum areas (Health and Wellbeing, Relationships and Living in the Wider World) are delivered in six half-termly topics through the 'Jigsaw' scheme; 'Being Me in My World', 'Celebrating Difference', 'Dreams and Goals', 'Healthy Me', 'Relationships' and 'Changing Me'.
 The topics are covered at the same time in each year group and are introduced through whole school assemblies which include the learning of topic relevant songs.
+Children in Year R learn to develop relationships, independence, confidence and respect through the areas of 'Self-Regulation', 'Managing Self' and 'Building Relationships'.
+Children also take part in regular circle times and 'Mindfulness' activities.

-The Jigsaw scheme allows for regular opportunities to recap prior learning to ensure that key skills, knowledge and concepts are embedded in long-term memory.
+The Jigsaw scheme allows for regular opportunities to recap prior learning to ensure that key skills, knowledge and concepts are embedded in long-term memory and that key vocabulary is taught.
 The PSHE curriculum is delivered by adults who develop strong, caring relationships with and between pupils.
 The learning environment fosters mutual and self-respect, tolerance and appreciation of difference.
-The Jigsaw scheme encourages positive state of mind through a 'calming' aspect of each weekly session.
-Years 3 and 4 also provide opportunities for children to develop their understanding of economic wellbeing.
+The Jigsaw scheme encourages positive state of mind through a "Calm Me Time" aspect of each weekly session.